jmcguiredev/sql-todo-frontend/README.md

 # react-boilerplate

-A React Boilerplate with Webpack and Babel.
+A React Boilerplate with Webpack Babel, CoreJS, and Sass.

 ## Development Build